Aswini Hospital

-Aswini Hospital is a private hospital situated in Thrissur, in the Kerala state of India.
-It is situated near Vadakkechira Bus stand and Poonkunam railway station in Thrissur Corporation.
-Established as a 40-bed hospital in 1987, it is now a 300-bed Multi-Super Speciality General Hospital.
+Aswini Hospital is a private multi-specialty hospital located in Thrissur, Kerala, India.
+The hospital is situated near Vadakkechira bus stand and Poonkunam railway station within the Thrissur Municipal Corporation area.
+Established as a 40-bed hospital in 1987, the hospital has expanded over time into a larger multi-specialty institution.
 The hospital also runs the Aswini School of Nursing in Nadathara, Thrissur.
 The hospital offers treatment to the people of Thrissur, Palakkad and Malappuram districts.

-Sugadhan K K is the managing director of the hospital and Mr Pradeep Chandran is the chairman.
-There are 80 Doctors serving in the hospital.
+Sugadhan K K is the managing director of the hospital and Pradeep Chandran is the chairman.
+There are 80 doctors, serving in the hospital.

+History

+Aswini Hospital was founded in 1987 in Thrissur.
+It began as a small hospital with limited bed capacity and expanded its facilities in subsequent years.